rl-institut/oemof-B3/README.md

 Oemof-B3 needs pandoc (version > 2) in order to create reports.
 Pandoc is included in conda environment config (environment.yml).
 If environment is build otherwise, pandoc must be installed manually.
 It can be installed following instructions from [Pandoc Installation](https://pandoc.org/installing.html).

 Oemof-B3 further needs demandlib in order to create heat load profiles.
-Due to an conflict of required pandas versions, the demandlib cannot be installed with `poetry install`.
+Due to a conflict of required pandas versions, the demandlib cannot be installed with `poetry install`.
 A separate installation is therefore necessary:

     pip install demandlib